Last updated: October 14, 2025

 What is the LDL:ApoB Ratio?

-The LDL:ApoB ratio reveals the size and density of your LDL cholesterol particles, with lower ratios indicating smaller, denser particles that pose greater cardiovascular risk.
-A ratio below 1.2 suggests a predominance of these harmful small dense LDL particles.
+The LDL:ApoB ratio reveals the size and density of your LDL cholesterol particles.
+A lower ratio indicates smaller, denser particles that pose greater cardiovascular risk, with ratios below 1.2 suggesting a predominance of these more harmful particles.

 Understanding the LDL:ApoB Ratio